Blog/Events & Speaking

 What I Bring to Every Stage

-That is what a good keynote does.
-It changes the room.
+That is what a strong keynote does.
+It shifts how people see their situation and changes the energy in the room.

 Frequently Asked Questions